tranhalinhai/money-app/README.md

 # Money-app
-# Moneey-app – Personal Finance Management App
+# Money-app – Personal Finance Management App

 Managing expenses has always been a crucial task for everyone, regardless of the era.
 In the past, people used to track their finances manually in notebooks, which often led to problems such as forgetting to log small expenses, losing the notebook, or recording incorrect or incomplete data.

-Today, with the widespread use of smartphones, financial management has become easier and more effective thanks to convenient applications. **Moneki** is a personal finance app developed to meet that very need.
+Today, with the widespread use of smartphones, financial management has become easier and more effective thanks to convenient applications. **Money-app** is a personal finance app developed to meet that very need.

 ## Key Features